-The pupil's confidentiality should be protected, and the Academy should seek permission from parents/carers before sharing any medical information with any other party.
+The pupil's confidentiality should be protected and the Academy should seek permission from parents/carers before sharing any medical information with any other party.

-The Academy will keep an accurate record of all medication administered, including the dose, time, date and supervising staff by using Department for Education's Template C.
+Hardwick Primary School will keep an accurate record of all medication administered, including the dose, time, date and supervising staff by using Template C.